gear-foundation/gear-wiki/docs/examples/supply-chain.md

 ### 🏗️ Upload programs

 You can deploy a program using [idea.gear-tech.io](https://idea.gear-tech.io/).
-In the network selector choose `Staging Testnet` or `Development` (in this case, you should have a local node running).
+In the network selector choose `Vara Stable Testnet` or `Development` (in this case, you should have a local node running).

 *** Non-Fungible Token ***